-This procedure explains the method of review to financially close sponsored projects in the accounting records of the Georgia Institute of Technology in accordance with close-out requirements mandated by Federal regulations, including the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), sponsor requirements, and award terms and conditions.
-Timing of the financial close is often included in contractual clauses and efforts should be made to meet deadlines and limit the risk of loss.
+This policy summarizes the review process to financially close sponsored awards in the accounting records of the Georgia Institute of Technology in accordance with close-out requirements mandated by Federal regulations, including the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), sponsor requirements, and award terms and conditions.

-The Office of Grants and Contracts Accounting is charged with the financial close-out of Sponsored projects in the accounting records of the Georgia Institute of Technology for sponsored activity in Resident Instruction (RI), Georgia Tech Professional Education (GTPE), and the Enterprise Innovation Institute (EII).
+The Office of Grants and Contracts Accounting is charged with the financial close-out of sponsored awards in the accounting records of the Georgia Institute of Technology for sponsored activity in Resident Instruction (RI), Georgia Tech Professional Education (GTPE), and the Enterprise Innovation Institute (EII).

 All employees engaging in sponsored research activity.